Measuring Higgs Boson Self-couplings with $2\rightarrow 3$ VBS Processes: Amplitudes and Cross Sections

 However, $WW\to WWh$ is dominated by transverse polarizations as can be seen by comparing the red and blue lines.
 Thus, in order for the former process to remain sensitive to $c_6$, longitudinal polarizations of $W$ boson pair need to be singled out by some specific selections.
 The technical details can be found in~\cite{Ballestrero:2017bxn,Ballestrero:2020qgv,De:2020iwq,Grossi:2020orx,Kim:2021gtv}.
 On the other hand $WW\to hhh$ is dominated by longitudinal polarizations, hence, the sensitivity is largely remained in this sense.
 In~\autoref{fig:cs_ratio_c6}, we show the ratio $\sigma/\sigma_{\rm SM}$ as functions of $c_6$ for $W^+W^-\to W^+W^-h$ and $W^+W^-\to hhh$.
 It is clear that, by just looking at these $2\to3$ processes, $WW\to hhh$ is more sensitive than $WW\to WWh$ on $c_6$.
 Note that, the sensitivity is reduced at higher energy which is mainly due to the logarithm enhancement of the SM cross section as discussed in previous section.

 Similar results for $c_{\Phi_1}$ are shown in~\autoref{fig:Cphi-1} and~\autoref{fig:cs_ratio_cphi}.
 Again, $WW\to WWh$ is dominated by transverse polarizations.
 Compared with the dependence on $c_6$, the cross section is much more enhanced by $c_{\Phi_1}$ due to the momentum dependence of $\mathcal{O}_{\Phi_1}$ operator.
 Further, this momentum dependence of $\mathcal{O}_{\Phi_1}$ also overcomes the logarithms in SM cross section, thus higher energy corresponds to higher sensitivities.
-Also note that the shape of the curves is strongly distorted due to the momentum dependence of $\mathcal{O}_{\Phi_1}$ operator together with the fixed $p_T$ cuts on the final states.
+Finally, we comment that the shapes of cross sections v.s. $c_6(c_{\Phi_1})$ are parabolic.
+This is consistent with the fact that only terms up to the order of $\frac{1}{\Lambda^2}$ are kept in the amplitude level.
+As a result, the cross sections are quadratic functions of $c_6 (c_{\Phi_1})$.

 In this section, we discussed the cross section for $2\to3$ VBS processes and their dependence on $c_6$ and $c_{\Phi_1}$ which provides the basic ideas about the sources of the sensitivities.
 In the next section, we will proceed to discuss the measurement of $c_6$ and $c_{\Phi_1}$ with more realistic setup at both hadron and lepton colliders.